 The muscular system is responsible for holding the skeletal system together….
 Muscles are responsible for stability and posture….Nerves conduct electrical impulses to expand and contract muscles which creates movement in the horse....Muscles generate heat by producing small spasmodic contractions called shivering to avoid hypothermia....Muscles make up about 60% of a horses body weight….Muscle has the ability to stretch 1 1/2 times its resting length....There are no muscles below a horses knees and hocks….Fifteen individual muscles are required to move the horse’s ears….The horse's anatomy does not include a collarbone.
 Their front legs are attached to their spine through a complex system of muscles, tendons and ligaments.

 Sports Massage prepares the horse immediately or several hours before use by working directly on the muscles at their attachments.
 The quick paced hands on techniques applied in a Sports Massage can increase blood flow and oxygen to the muscles, can release spasms that restrict proper movement and spread muscle fibers to allow the muscle to work at full range of motion.
 After a Sports Massage is complete the muscles are warmed up and the horse is ready to perform.
 The movement of the horse after a Sports Massage further enhances and completes this technique by actively stretching the muscles.

-Maintenance Massage uses Western Massage modalities used for the horse’s health, relaxation, and healing based on anatomy, physiology and pathology.
-The slower paced rhythmic hands on techniques applied in a Maintenance Massage can help reduce stress both physically with soft tissue manipulation and emotionally by stimulating the nervous system while soothing the nerve endings.
+Maintenance Massage applies Western Massage modalities for the horse’s health, relaxation and healing based on anatomy, physiology and pathology.
+The slower paced rhythmic hands on techniques used in a Maintenance Massage can help reduce stress both physically, with soft tissue manipulation, and emotionally, by calming the nervous system.
 Maintenance Massage can have a positive effect on all the horse’s eleven body systems and is a good choice after use or when the horse needs to revitalize.

 Rates Available Upon request